toybreaker/jeancouteau/_articles/darmi-a-victim-of-beauty.md

 Behind him, the girl was sprawled on the bed in shock.
 Pan Mimis did not know, or did not care to know.

 He took the bike and went to Jimbaran.
-And time thus passed, a time ﬁlled with love and violence.
+And time thus passed, a time filled with love and violence.

 At four p.m. some movement was heard in the courtyard.
-Gencel s father and mother had come, accompanied by Darmi’s parents and the banjar (neighborhood) customary offcials.
+Gencel s father and mother had come, accompanied by Darmi’s parents and the _banjar_ (neighbourhood) customary officials.

 They were arguing loudly: Let me get inside and see if she really loves him or has been eloped by force,”